 What these definitions infer is that whether you seek people’s consent to use their work or not, you MUST acknowledge them through citations.
 Also, cheating does not only occur when you steal other people’s entire works but ideas and words as well.

 But it’s not all about using other people’s work.
 Did you know you can plagiarize your own work?
 Yes, we call it self-plagiarism (spoiler), and you’ll learn about it by the end of this article.

-Why is Plagiarism a Global Problem
+Is Plagiarism a Global Problem?

 He told me that the university had noticed an influx in the number of plagiarized papers in the recent ten years and had instituted a committee to look into it.
 Dr. Jackson was part of the committee, and the revelations of the search were overwhelmingly surprising.

-The interim report of the 10-member committee revealed that 60 percent of the students caught in plagiarism cases didn’t have the slightest idea of what it is.
+What Really is the Problem?
+Surprisingly, the interim report of the 10-member committee revealed that 60 percent of the students caught in plagiarism cases didn’t have the slightest idea of what it is.
 Now, that’s startling!
 A good number of students pursuing a wide array of courses don’t understand plagiarism.

 The report further pointed out that 15 percent of such students understood plagiarism.
 However, they did not fully comprehend how to manage it.

 Why is Plagiarism a Global Problem?
 A study in the United States by The Center for Academic Integrity found that almost 80% of college students admit to cheating at least once.
 This proves that not only are these cases fundamental in local institutions but also in global ones.